R-77

 The Vympel NPO R-77 missile (NATO reporting name: AA-12 Adder) is a Russian active radar homing beyond-visual-range air-to-air missile.
 It is also known by its export designation RVV-AE.
 It is the Russian counterpart to the American AIM-120 AMRAAM missile.

 The R-77 was marked by a severely protracted development.
 Work began in the 1980s, but was not completed before the Soviet Union fell.
 For many years, only the RVV-AE model was produced for export customers.
-Production was further disrupted when the Russian invasion of Ukraine resulted in a Ukrainian arms embargo against Russia, severing supply chains.
-The Russian Air Force finally entered the R-77-1 (AA-12B) into service in 2015.
+Production was further disrupted when the Russo-Ukrainian War resulted in a Ukrainian arms embargo against Russia, severing supply chains.
+The Russian Aerospace Forces finally entered the R-77-1 (AA-12B) into service in 2015.
 It was subsequently deployed by Su-35S fighters in Syria on combat air patrols.
 The export model of the R-77-1 is called RVV-SD.